addyosmani/backbone-fundamentals/backbone-fundamentals.md

 The beauty of Backbone.js is it's simplicity.
 It's very small given the functionality and flexibility it provides, which is evident if you begin to study the Backbone.js source.
 In the words of Jeremy Ashkenas, "The essential premise at the heart of Backbone has always been to try and discover the minimal set of data-structuring (Models and Collections) and user interface (Views and URLs) primitives that are useful when building web applications with JavaScript."
 It just helps you improve the structure of your applications, helping you better separate concerns.
 There isn't anything more to it than that.

-Backbone offers models with key-value bindings and events, collectiions with an API of rich enumerable methods, declarative views with event handling and a simple way to connect an existing API to your client-side application over a RESTful JSON interface.
+Backbone offers Models with key-value bindings and events, Collections with an API of rich enumerable methods, declarative Views with event handling and a simple way to connect an existing API to your client-side application over a RESTful JSON interface.
 Use it and you can abstract away data into sane models and your DOM manipulation into views, binding together using nothing more than events.

 Almost any developer working on JavaScript applications for a while will ultimately come to creating a similar solution to it on their own if they value architecture and maintainability.
 The alternative to using it or something similar is rolling your own - often a process that involves glueing together a diverse set of libraries that weren't built to work together.
 You might use jQuery BBQ for history management and Handlebars for templating, whilst writing abstracts for organizing and testing code by yourself.